(Oct. 26, 2012) Lupus has become my own personal terrorist. He hides out in the

 "It is at this point that we hypothesize that immune regulation may be taking place," researcher Jorge Correale says.

-This immune regulation is at the center of hope that "worm therapy" can be developed into a viable treatment for lupus and other diseases.
+This immune regulation is at the center of hope that "worm therapy"

-organs.
-It is said to be the only autoimmune disease that can be fatal.
+Lupus causes our immune systems to attack multiple tissues and organs.
+It is said to be the only autoimmune disease that can be fatal. |

 ENCOURAGING RESULTS IN GLOBAL STUDIES